 The OSH Academy's free HIPAA Privacy Training course discusses the HIPAA privacy rule, the HIPAA security rule, electronic PHI, and risk analysis.
 Upon completion, participants must achieve a minimum score of 70% on the final exam to receive a HIPAA certification.

-When choosing a HIPAA training provider, it's necessary to ensure that the educators are reliable, knowledgeable, and trustworthy.
+When choosing a HIPAA training provider, make sure the educators are reliable, knowledgeable, and trustworthy.
 Look for training programs offered by reputable educational institutions, industry-leading organizations, or specialized HIPAA compliance firms.
 Carefully review the course content, instructor qualifications, and any certifications or accreditations the provider may hold.

 Effective HIPAA training is not a one-time event but an ongoing process that should be integrated into the fabric of your healthcare organization.
 Develop a HIPAA training plan that includes initial onboarding, regular refresher courses, and targeted training for specific roles or departments.
 Continuously monitor compliance, address emerging threats, and adapt your training program to keep pace with HIPAA regulations.